 - 57. Households involved in activities such as fishing, agriculture or husbandry are affected negatively by shocks, trends and seasonality related to hydro meteorological events and may not benefit from external risk management measures or have the resilience to sustain their livelihoods in the event of a natural disaster. - 58.
-It is estimated that an extreme tropical storm event in Jamaica could produce losses estimated between US\$7-10 billion.
+It is estimated that an extreme tropical storm event in Jamaica could produce losses estimated between US\$7-10 billion.60% of Jamaica's population lives within the coastal areas of the island, underscoring of the vulnerability of these residents to flooding and storm surges.
 The fastest growing urban centers, Old Harbor and Portmore, would be severely impacted by sea level rise, risking the protection of its harbors and infrastructure such as the Norman Manley International Airport.
 The inundation risk in Jamaica from storm surges could affect 37% of the coastal wetlands.
 Environmental degradation is particularly notable in the three target parishes.
 In Portmore, fishing industry and livelihoods have been particularly eroded due to climate change.
 There is an overall degradation of coral reefs and coastal ecosystems and forests, and coastal erosion in St. Catherine and St Thomas Parishes.